All companies

 • A second product line, PALs, sells the same underlying conversation technology as flat consumer subscriptions — Free, Plus $20/mo, and Max $50/mo — gated by 15, 150, and 500 voice-and-video call minutes.

-• Tavus pivoted its pricing from a flat $275/mo personalized-marketing-video plan in 2023 to usage-based CVI API pricing in 2024, then raised entry prices from $39 to $59 in March 2025.
+• Tavus pivoted its pricing from a flat $275/mo personalized-marketing-video plan in 2023 to usage-based CVI API pricing in 2024, and in 2026 broadened the developer ladder to six tiers, adding a $22 Starter and a $975 Business plan.

 • The headline value metric is the conversation minute, which meters Tavus's full multimodal pipeline — the Raven perception, Sparrow turn-taking, and Phoenix rendering models — inside one billed unit.